JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_1.md

 [non-local is the name given to a dimension not in our space-time which messages can traverse instantaneously.
 It is also the 'home' of particles in a state of super-positioning such as an electron that is neither wave nor particle but a combination 'wavicle.'
 Its existence was predicated by Irish physicist, John Bell, and demonstrated experimentally by French physicist, Alain Aspect.
 See Innerface vol. 11, No. 5]

-Another proposal by Raphael Bousso utilizes a 2-D boundary so that our innate perception of the world as having 3 spatial dimensions would be an "extraordinary illusion."
+Another proposal by Raphael Bousso utilizes a 2-D boundary so that our innate perception of the world as having 3 spatial dimensions would be an “extraordinary illusion.”
 But is it really so extraordinary?
 For when looking at any normal scene, the image our minds perceive, though apparently in 3-D, is actually a flat 2-D image upon the retinas at the back of our eyeballs.

 It is a truly remarkable feat of our brain that we can quite unconsciously make that 2-D to 3-D transformation, even to judging relative distances and estimating the speed of different objects at a variety of distances.

 This remarkable ability is obviously an innate function of mind that extends way back into the evolution of the animal and insect worlds of the past--and is an essential  survival attribute for both predator and prey.
 And it all must be constructed from information stored in our memories of previous related experiences.

 So what are the new experiments that merit our praise and appreciation?
-Those that currently interest us have been mainly conducted to discover how far certain strange quantum phenomena can be preserved as the size of the object under study is increased from the sub-microscopic to take in the "real" world, the one we can actually touch, feel, see, and smell.
+Those that currently interest us have been mainly conducted to discover how far certain strange quantum phenomena can be preserved as the size of the object under study is increased from the sub-microscopic to take in the “real” world, the one we can actually touch, feel, see, and smell.

-One of the key apparent differences between the familiar classical world we inhabit and the strange quantum world is the phenomenon of "superposition"--the ability of quantum objects to exist in two different states such as wave and particle, but at the same time.
+One of the key apparent differences between the familiar classical world we inhabit and the strange quantum world is the phenomenon of “superposition”--the ability of quantum objects to exist in two different states such as wave and particle, but at the same time.

 Previously we have described this behavior for photons, electrons, and even atoms, and molecules.3 Now it has been demonstrated for large spherical molecules called fullerenes consisting of 70 carbon atoms that form a ball .